dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 select * from {{ ref('fct_orders') }}
 ```

-## Add a dbt Cloud Job in the downstream project
+## Add a dbt Cloud job in the downstream project
-Before proceeding, commit & merge your changes in both the “Jaffle | Data Analytics” and “Jaffle | Finance” projects.
+Before proceeding, make sure you commit and merge your changes in both the “Jaffle | Data Analytics” and “Jaffle | Finance” projects.

-A member of the Finance team would like to schedule a dbt Cloud Job their customer payment journey analysis immediately after the Data Analytics team refreshes their pipelines.
+A member of the Finance team would like to schedule a dbt Cloud job their customer payment journey analysis immediately after the data analytics team refreshes their pipelines.

-In the “Jaffle | Finance” project, go to the Jobs page (**Deploy** -> **Jobs**) and click **Create job** -> **Deploy job**.
-Add a name for the job, then scroll to the bottom and configure the job to **Run when another job finishes**.
-Select the upstream job, like so:
+1. In the “Jaffle | Finance” project, go to the **Jobs** page by navigating to **Deploy** -> **Jobs**.
+2. Then click **Create job** -> **Deploy job**.
+3. Add a name for the job, then scroll to the bottom to the **Job completion** section.
+4. In **Job completion** section, configure the job to **Run when another job finishes** and select the upstream job from the “Jaffle | Data Analytics” project.
 <Lightbox src="/img/guides/dbt-mesh/trigger_on_completion.png" title="Trigger job on completion" />

+5. Click **Save** and verify the job is set up correctly.
-Click **Save**.
-Let’s verify this works as we expect.
-Go to the “Jaffle | Data Analytics” Jobs page, select the **Daily Job**, and click **Run Now**.
-Once this job completes successfully, go back the “Jaffle | Finance” Jobs page.
-Boom!
-The Finance team’s job was triggered automatically.
+6. Go to the “Jaffle | Data Analytics” jobs page.
+Select the **Daily job** and click **Run now**.
+7. Once this job completes successfully, go back the “Jaffle | Finance” jobs page.
+You should see that the Finance team’s job was triggered automatically.

-This makes it dead simple to stay in sync with the upstream tables and removes the need for more sophisticated orchestration skills (e.g. coordinating jobs across projects via an external orchestrator).
+This simplifies the process of staying in sync with the upstream tables and removes the need for more sophisticated orchestration skills, such coordinating jobs across projects via an external orchestrator.

 ## View deprecation warning